Rui6filipe/Digital_Design_FPGA_Implementation/README.md

-# Digital-Circuit-Design-FPGA-Implementation
+# Digital Circuit Design and FPGA Implementation

-Digital Circuit Design and implementation on a FPGA of an Alarm system.
+Digital Circuit Design in Xilinx ISE using blocks and in Xilinx Vivado with systemVerilog.
+Implementation on a FPGA of an Alarm system.
 Temporal Behaviour Analysis using VDHL testbenches.